 Driving southwards to London, I see a road sign for Luton, Bedfordshire, the town where I was born.
 I have never been there before.
-With my daughter asleep in the car, I make the split-second decision to exit the highway when I see a sign for the hospital.
-I am glad I did; it turns out that Luton Hospital is only a one-minute detour from the highway.
-I drive slowly by, finally seeing the place where my mother gave birth and kept me for 9 days before giving me up to a foster family.
+With my daughter asleep in the car, I make the split-second decision to exit the highway when I spot a sign for the hospital.
+I am glad I did; it turns out that the place I was born is only a one-minute detour from the highway.
+I drive slowly by, finally seeing the hospital where my mother gave birth, kept me for 9 days and then gave me up to a foster family.
 It helps to put an image to a name I have only seen on paper: Luton Hospital, where I was registered at birth.
 Seeing it brings a small sense of closure.
 I get back on the highway and continue on south.

 London!
 It is wonderful to be back here again.
 I am an unabashed fan of this city and have been for as long as I can remember.
 As children, we used to visit Piccadilly Circus, The Embankment, Big Ben and Trafalgar Square: I have a photo on my living room wall of my siblings and me in the Square, covered in pigeons.
 That was back in the sixties, when Beatlemania had taken hold of the city – and much of the world.

 Like most places, London has undergone big changes since then.
 The chasm between the haves and the have-nots has, sadly, widened.
 There is much anxiety and speculation about Brexit and what comes next, what with Theresa May’s loss of majority power after a recent snap election.
 The charred remains of Grenfell Tower cast a pall over the city.
 There have been random attacks as well.
 The sense of unease is palpable, and yet the city appears to have so much buzz and verve about it.